michaelmelanson/michaelmelanson/README.md

 ### Hi there 👋

 I'm a software developer, and in my spare time I do hobby programming of various kinds.
-I've pinned a few of my projects below 👇🏻.
+I've pinned a few of my projects below. 👇🏻

 ### Some more about me